 Regular music calms by creating a psychological response in the listener—a phenomenon referred to as the relaxation response.
 With the relaxation response, what works for you is unique to you.
 And what helps one day may not help the next.
-Therefore, choosing the music for someone else, regardless of abilities, can be difficult.
+Therefore, choosing music for someone else, regardless of abilities, can be difficult.

 This approach works if you are willing to seek music that feels just right.
 Personally, I prefer instrumental jazz.
-You may like solo piano.
+You may like a solo piano.
 Your child may like something entirely different.
 In fact, I get a lot of feedback from parents of teens who describe that music with a driving beat is soothing.